Workspace ONE UEM Windows Multiuser

 - Manufacturing shop shift workers

-Windows Multiuser is suitable within any environment wherein multiple users need to asynchronously access a specific device.
+Multiuser is suitable within any environment wherein multiple users need to asynchronously access a single Windows device.

 The technical requirements for Windows Multiuser are: